 - The maximum brightness value does not reach 100% when HDR-PQ is set.
-Note that the maximum brightness value varies depending on [: Highlight tone priority] and [: Picture Style] settings. - The maximum brightness value does not reach 100% when Canon Log is set. - Checking the zebra display level in advance is recommended when you will set [Zebra pattern].
+Note that the maximum brightness value varies depending on [ : Highlight tone priority] and [ : Picture Style] settings. - Checking the zebra display level in advance is recommended when you will set [Zebra pattern].

 - Count Up

 - Start Time Setting

 - Movie Recording Count

 - Movie Play Count

-- HDMI
+- ☑ HDMI

 - Drop Frame